-Whether you’re caring for a loved or you’re a professional caregiver caring for the loved ones of others, prioritizing your self care should be at the top of your list.
+Whether you’re caring for a loved one or you’re a professional caregiver caring for the loved ones of others, prioritizing your self care should be at the top of your list.

 The truth of the matter is that you cannot pour from an empty cup.
 As a caregiver, this means that you cannot effectively care for others in a genuinely beneficial way without first making sure you’re caring for yourself.
 The effect on one’s physical and emotional wellbeing can be overwhelming.
 Often, when a person being cared for is under duress, their caregiver can feel it also.
 That empathy is what drives many caregivers, but it can also lead to exhaustion and burnout.
 The mental stress experienced regularly can have a negative effect.
 It’s true.
 You cannot care for others properly if you’re not putting your own needs first.
 It’s imperative not only for yourself but for those under your care.